Stephen-Seo/LevelEditor/README.md

 L (in warps mode) picks a warp or sets a location for the selected warp to go to.
 A/D (in warps mode) changes the symbol that is drawn.
 L (in key mode) picks a key or sets a door that the key unlocks.
 A/D (in door/key mode) changes the symbol that is drawn.
+U is undo.
+R is redo.

 In layer0/layer1/layer2 mode, you place the tiles in the layer specified.